pkgulati/mynotes/ANDROID.md

 A Service is an application component representing either an application's desire to perform a longer-running operation while not interacting with the user or to supply functionality for other applications to use.
 * A Service is not a separate process by default (Although it is possible to achieve it)

+# Services
+The Services framework allows you to perform long-running operations in the background.
+We recommend foreground services for tasks, such as playing music, which need to stay resident for the user.
+Bound services also continue to be useful for various use cases: for example, when a service needs to run only when a user is viewing a fragment or activity.

+You should avoid using started services that run perpetually or perform periodic work, since they continue to use device resources even when they are not performing useful tasks.
+Instead, you should use other solutions like JobScheduler, AlarmManager, Firebase JobDispatcher and SyncAdapater that provide native lifecycle management.
+Use started services only as a last resort.
+The Android platform may not support started services in the future.

 # IntentService
 To handle aynchronous requests (as intents), to use it extend IntentService and implement onHandleIntent